 The brief defined a mix of scales, styles and ways of living.
 Reviving the architectural freedom of expression of Paris’ old 13th arrondissement neighbourhoods, which results from a mix of influx and sedimentation, this project makes new links with history.

-Transparency, light, and sun are ensured by breaking built volumes into a series of small, independent buildings, with double aspect views onto interior courtyard gardens.
+Transparency, light, energy-efficient systems and sun are ensured by breaking built volumes into a series of small, independent buildings, with double aspect views onto interior courtyard gardens.
 The play of structural details – a belt of lacquered steel tubes that pierce the floor slabs, and the play of materials – alternating rough and smooth, matt and shiny, stainless steel, zinc and brightly coloured glass, are reminiscent of an abstract impressionist collage.